rehamlaila/Smart-Room-Climate-Control-System/README.md

 The user enters a desired room temperature in Java.
 The application processes the incoming temperature data and compares the current temperature with the desired temperature.

-Temperature above desired value – generates FAN_ON Temperature equal to or below desired value – generates FAN_OFF Heating/Cooling LEDs – visually represent climate-control states Q command – safely stops the system and disconnects the Arduino Features
+Temperature above desired value: generates FAN_ON Temperature equal to or below desired value: generates FAN_OFF Heating/Cooling LEDs: visually represent climate-control states Q command: safely stops the system and disconnects the Arduino Features
 Real-time temperature and humidity monitoring User-defined desired temperature